 Step 8.
 Add the toppings and bake at 425 degrees F. for 25 to 30 minutes.
 When done, top with crumbled Cojita cheese.

 What if I don't have a cast-iron skillet?

 Well, you could buy a skillet, but there are options.
 Heat the butter in a 10-inch baking dish or pie plate, giving you a bit of a crispy crust.

 What else can I bake in an iron skillet?

-Use your skillet to make cakes, here are two of my favorites.
+Use your skillet to make cakes; here are two of my favorites.

-Cheesy Cast Iron Skillet Cornbread with Veggies
+Cheddar Cast Iron Skillet Cornbread with Veggies

 - 3 cups yellow cornmeal medium grind